Stevns Peninsula

-Stevns Peninsula is a peninsula on Sjælland in Denmark.
-It is separated from Sjælland by the three streams Stevns Å, Tryggevælde Å and Kildeå.
+Stevns Peninsula is a peninsula on Zealand in Denmark.
+It is separated from Zealand by the three streams Stevns Å, Tryggevælde Å and Kildeå.

 The main town of the peninsula is Store Heddinge, and most of the peninsula is covered by the Stevns Municipality.

 Stevns is best known for Stevns Klint, a white chalk cliff stretching 17 km along the coast.